Bumgarner shines, Giants top Mets in 16 for 6th in a row

 TRAINER’S ROOM

 Mets: RHP Zack Wheeler, sidelined by shoulder fatigue, was scheduled to play catch for a second straight day.
-“Playing catch and continuing to play catch will dictate a lot what goes on next, so we’ll just kind of feel him out day to day and see where we’re at,” manager Mickey Callaway said.
+“Playing catch and continuing to play catch will dictate a lot what goes on next, so we’ll just kind of feel him out day to day and see where we’re at,” Callaway said.
 He named RHP Walker Lockett his Saturday starter in Wheeler’s place.

 Giants: Bochy checked with Pablo Sandoval and was prepared to give him a break but the third baseman reported he was fine to play after seven straight games.
 Sandoval received the Heart & Hustle award in a pregame ceremony on the field.